rocky-linux/documentation/docs/guides/web/nginx-multisite.md

 !!!
 Note

-    Some browsers will very well-intentionedly force you to use HTTPS when you type your server domain into the address bar.
+    Some browsers will (very well intentioned) force you to use HTTPS when you type your server domain into the address bar.
 If you don;t have HTTPS configured, that'll just throw errors at you.

     Make sure to manually specify "http://" in your browser address bar to avoid this issue.
 If that doesn't work, clear the cache, or use a less picky browser for this part of the testing.
 I recommend [Min](https://minbrowser.org).